abhishek5703/NestVoyage/README.md

 🧪 **How to Use**
 ```
-📝 Register/Login to create and manage listings.
+📝 Register/Login to create and manage your listings.

-🏠 Post a Listing with details and photos.
+🏠 Post a Property with images, details, and contact info.

-✏️ Edit/Delete your listings any time.
+✏️ Edit or Delete your own listings anytime.

-💬 Add Reviews to other properties.
+💬 Add Reviews to listings and read community feedback.

-👀 Browse Listings even without signing in.
+📞 Receive Booking Inquiries via your listing’s contact info.

+🔍 Search Properties using filters for price, location, and more.

+👀 Browse Freely — No login required to view listings.
 ```

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.
+To contribute:

+1. Fork the repo

+2. Create a new branch (git checkout -b feature-name)

+3. Commit your changes

+4. Push to your fork

+5. Open a pull request

+For significant changes, open an issue first to discuss your proposal.

 📬 Contact
  Developer: Abhishek Kumar